 Note: Before completing this program, students must prove competency in computer applications.
-Students who fail to demonstrate adequate competency in Computer Science by passing a computer competency exam must successfully complete CIS 146.
+Students who fail to demonstrate adequate competency in Computer Science by passing a computer competency exam must successfully complete CIS 146 with a grade of C or higher.